 Do students have a strong voice in your district?

-The last few months have seen a marked increase in K-12 student activism–primarily around school safety.
+The last year has seen a marked increase in K-12 student activism–primarily around school safety.

-From student walkouts to a massive march in Washington, D.C., students are proving that they have opinions on important issues–and that they want to be heard.
+From student walkouts to massive marches in Washington, D.C., students are proving that they have opinions on important issues–and that they want to be heard.

 The question now is: Are we listening?